Are you maxing too often?

 As testing does add fatigue which can interfere with other training sessions in the following weeks.
 The nervous system responds differently throughout each phase so it's vital we test our maxes after completing a peaking phase and sufficient deload to avoid the risk of injury.
 The more times you test your max attempts the more times you're putting yourself at risk of getting hurt.

-To sum up, try keep testing specific 1RM for competitions or a well timed peak.
+To sum up, try to keep testing specific 1RM for competitions or a well-timed peak.
 Testing your 1rm is probably setting you back and keeping you from reaching those PBs.
 Think long term.